april19833/currency-1.5/contracts/governance/community/README.md

 All the state is managed in the CommunityGovernance contract, which contains an enum of the stages possible and rules for changing between stages.

 CommunityGovernance timings are flexible.
-Removing the monotonic generation timer means that incrementing the generation doesn’t necessarily need to happen on a specific cadence.
-The voting cycle can automatically renew each time a proposal passes.
+Removing the monotonic generation timer means that community governance is only reliant on its own timing calculation.

-Addition of getter/setter functions where necessary Permission based authorization functionality will need to be implemented in each relevant contract.

-Voting ability calculation is implemented in the `VotingPower` contract.
+Vote calculation is implemented in the `VotingPower` contract.
 Ability to vote with ECOx is managed by the `ECOxStaking` contract.
 Sample proposals all follow the format of the `Proposal` contract and will not be discussed individually.

 ## Contract Overview